-The Council's retained adviser on waste matters has advised that the proposal is major development and involves excavation and construction activities which are likely to generate significant volumes of waste.
+The proposal is major development and involves excavation and construction activities which are likely to generate significant volumes of waste.
 Policy WM8 of the Merseyside and Halton Waste Joint Local Plan (WLP), the National Planning Policy for Waste paragraph 8, bullet point 3 and Planning Practice Guidance 49 apply.
 These policies require the minimisation of waste production and implementation of measures to achieve efficient use of resources, including designing out waste and minimisation of off-site disposal.
 In accordance with policy WM8, evidence through a waste audit or a similar mechanism (e.g. a site waste management plan) demonstrating how this will be achieved must be submitted and can be secured by a suitably worded planning condition.
 It is considered that sufficient scope exists within the scheme with respect to provision of on-site waste storage and management to demonstrate compliance with policy WM9 of the Joint Merseyside and Halton Waste Local Plan.
+Detailed observations are awaited from the Council's retained adviser on waste matters.
+Members will be updated accordingly.